Typically, your employer calculates your defined benefit (DB) plan contributions each pay period and deducts them directly from your pay.

 Entitlement to employer contributions

-Some plans require you to be a plan member for a certain length of time (2 years is typical) before you are entitled to benefits related to your employer’s contributions.
-This is called “vesting.”
+Some plans require you to be a plan member for a certain length of time before you are entitled to benefits related to your employer’s contributions.
+This is called “vesting” and the length of time varies by province.
 If you leave the plan before you are vested, you will always get your own contributions back, with interest.
+In Ontario, vesting is immediate, so you are always entitled to benefits related to your employer’s contributions.